 I also studied at post – the grade level completing a “Certificate in Management” which gave a good overview of the main structure of the business, sales, and marketing.
 I did that for a year while working full-time in event management and travelling a bit.

 I didn’t really have much experience in online businesses, but I knew that I wanted to be self-employed and have an online business after having kids, so I’ve spent a lot of time reading, listening to podcasts, and doing short courses to learn about online businesses.

 MT: How did you come up with the idea of a business like yours?

 NM: This is the link to my “About” page which explains it succinctly.

-MT: Tell me about Hands on Workshop mission and what products do you offer?
+MT: Tell me about the Hands-on Workshop mission and what products do you offer?

-We sell craft kits, tools and accessories for crafters and sawists.
+We sell craft kits, tools, and accessories for crafters and sawists.
 All our items are from Japan.
-Rather than selling lots of small functional items, we sell items which are a bit special and hard to find outside of Japan – items that are made of nice materials, often handmade by specialists in their field.
+Rather than selling lots of small functional items, we sell items that are a bit special and hard to find outside of Japan – items that are made of nice materials, often handmade by specialists in their field.

-Items such as the Cohana range of artisan made sewing accessories, wood stationery stamps, shibori dye kit, linen aprons.
+Items such as the Cohana range of artisan-made sewing accessories, wood stationery stamps, shibori dye kit, and linen aprons.
 We also sell some kits and sewing patterns with instructions translated into English.